 Variances and exemptions to specific requirements under the Safe Drinking Water Act may be granted under certain circumstances.
-Occasionally, a PWS cannot meet the MCL due to the characteristics of the raw water sources, and no alternate sources are reasonably available.
-In such cases, a primacy state can grant the PWS a variance from the applicable primary drinking water regulation upon finding that the system has installed and is using the best available technology, treatment techniques, or other means which the EPA Administrator finds are available (cost is not a consideration in Pennsylvania).
-The state must find that the variance will not result in an unreasonable risk to health, and shall prescribe at the time the variance is granted a schedule in accordance with which the PWS must come into compliance with the MCL.
-In 2009, DEP received no new applications for a variance or exemption.
-There were no variances or exemptions in effect for any Pennsylvania PWSs during the 2009 report period.
+Occasionally, a public water system cannot meet the MCL due to the characteristics of the raw water sources, and no alternate sources are reasonably available.
+In such cases, a primacy state can grant the public water system a variance from the applicable primary drinking water regulation upon finding that the system has installed and is using the best available technology, treatment techniques, or other means which the EPA Administrator finds are available (cost is not a consideration in Pennsylvania).
+The state must find that the variance will not result in an unreasonable risk to health, and shall prescribe at the time the variance is granted a schedule in accordance with which the public water system must come into compliance with the MCL.
+In 2010, DEP received no new applications for a variance or exemption.
+There were no variances or exemptions in effect for any Pennsylvania public water systems during the 2010 report period.